charlie-bertelsen/COVID-19-and-Traffic-Collision-Analysis-in-Los-Angeles/README.md

 ### Future Work

+1. Geographical Analysis:

 ### Limitations

-1. Strong correlation =/= causation - While there is a significant negative correlation between the number of COVID-19 cases/deaths and the number of traffic collisions in Los Angeles, it does not necesarily mean that the pandemic...
+1. Strong correlation =/= causation: While there is a significant negative correlation between the number of COVID-19 cases/deaths and the number of traffic collisions in Los Angeles, it does not necesarily mean that the pandemic...

+2. The traffic dataset contains only reported collisions: A significant amount of traffic collisions go unreported and the percentage of unreported collisions may have changed during the pandemic pointing to more inaccuracies in the data.